 The authors used advanced techniques that allow measuring gene expression at the single-cell level.

-These techniques allowed them to analyze the changes in gene expression in eight different types of ovarian cells over age.
+These techniques allowed them to analyze the changes in gene expression in eight different types of ovarian cells across age.

 Fascinating Findings: